The Incomplete History of Bitcoin Development

-To fully understand the current state Bitcoin protocol development, knowledge about historical events is essential.
-This blog post highlights selected historical events, software releases and bug fixes.
-The attached timeline provides extra detail for each event.
+To fully understand the rationale behind the current state of Bitcoin development, knowledge about historical events is essential.
+This blog post highlights selected historical events, software releases and bug fixes before and after Satoshi left the project.
+It additionally contains a section about the current state of Bitcoin development.
+The attached timeline provides extra detail for each historical event.

 Early on contributors join Satoshi working on Bitcoin.
-These new contributors add support for Linux and macOS and make many other contributions to the project.
+These new contributors add, next to many other things, support for Linux and macOS to the project.
 Over the summer of 2010 Satoshi authors a few critical software changes.
 For example, checkpoints are introduced as a safeguard against malicious peers broadcasting low difficulty chains.
-A node enforcing these checkpoint rejects chains which do not include specific block hash at a specific height.
-Checkpoints are hard-coded by Satoshi alone.
-In theory, allowing Satoshi to control which chain the whole network follows.
+A node enforcing these checkpoints rejects chains which don’t include specific block hashes at specific heights.
+Checkpoints are hard-coded by Satoshi alonem which in theory allows Satoshi to control which chain the network follows.

 A few days after adding checkpoints Satoshi releases the first consensus change in version v0.3.3.
 Satoshi urges users to upgrade.
-Over the next month multiple minor versions get released.
-One of the fixes a critical overflow bug.
+Over the next month, multiple minor versions are released.
+One of them fixes a critical overflow bug.
 This bug was exploited to create two high-value UTXOs.
-Satoshi advises miners to reorg the blocks containing these transactions.
+Satoshi advises miners to reorg the chain containing the blocks with the malicious transactions.

-Around the same time the development process from SVN to GitHub, which leads to longtime contributors like TheBlueMatt, sipa, laanwj and gmaxwell joining the project.
-In mid 2011 the BIP process for Bitcoin Improvement Proposal is introduced.
-In the last quarter of 2011 and the first of 2012 the community discusses various proposals that allow the receiver of a transaction to specify the script needed to spend it.
-Out of them P2SH is implemented and merged.
+Around the same time, the development process moves from SVN to GitHub, which leads to longtime contributors like TheBlueMatt, sipa, laanwj and gmaxwell joining the project.
+In mid-2011 the BIP process for Bitcoin Improvement Proposals is introduced.
+In the last quarter of 2011 and the first months of 2012 the community discusses various proposals, which would allow the receiver of a transaction to specify the script needed to spend it.
+Out of them, P2SH is merged.

 In fall 2012 the Bitcoin Foundation is announced.
 The Bitcoin Foundation hopes to achieve for Bitcoin what the Linux Foundation does for Linux.
 Some people raise the fear of development centralization in the announcement thread.